ShengaoYi/pgRouting_tutorial/Workbook.md

   $$SELECT * FROM pgr_dijkstraCostMatrix(
     'SELECT gid as id, source, target, cost, reverse_cost FROM nyc_road_direction_speed', ARRAY[15916, 3253, 31665, 626],  -- List of node IDs to visit
-    directed => false) $$); --This inner query calculates the cost matrix for the specified nodes using Dijkstra's algorithm.
-It uses the pgr_dijkstraCostMatrix function to find the shortest paths between the specified nodes in the nyc_road_direction_speed road network.
-The SELECT statement creates a cost matrix based on the road network, considering both the forward and reverse costs.
-The ARRAY specifies the list of node IDs to visit, and directed => false indicates that the graph is undirected.
+    directed => false) $$);
+--This inner query calculates the cost matrix for the specified nodes using Dijkstra's algorithm.
+--It uses the pgr_dijkstraCostMatrix function to find the shortest paths between the specified nodes --in the nyc_road_direction_speed road network.
+The SELECT statement creates a cost matrix based on --the road network, considering both the forward and reverse costs.
+The ARRAY specifies the list of --node IDs to visit, and directed => false indicates that the graph is undirected.
 -- This outer query solves the Traveling Salesman Problem using the TSP solver provided by pgRouting.
-It takes the output of the inner query (the cost matrix) as input.
-The pgr_TSP function finds the optimal order in which to visit the specified nodes (specified in the ARRAY) while minimizing the total travel cost based on the calculated cost matrix.
+--It takes the output of the inner query (the cost matrix) as input.
+The pgr_TSP function finds the --optimal order in which to visit the specified nodes (specified in the ARRAY) while minimizing the total --travel cost based on the calculated cost matrix.

 -- QGIS
 WITH tsp_result AS (